New York State Route 878: Southern segment

-The 2.40 mi southeast section of NY 878 is a surface expressway, with only two bridges grade-separating the highway from intersecting routes – over the Far Rockaway Branch of the Long Island Rail Road, and under Seagirt Boulevard at a trumpet interchange.
+The 2.40 mi southeast section of NY 878 is an at-grade expressway, with only two bridges grade-separating the highway from intersecting routes – over the Far Rockaway Branch of the Long Island Rail Road, and under Seagirt Boulevard at a trumpet interchange.
 Signage for NY 878 can be seen from the split with Rockaway Turnpike south to the toll plaza of the Atlantic Beach Bridge in Lawrence.
 However, the NYSDOT only considers a 1.96 mi piece of the highway to be part of NY 878.
 The state-maintained portion of NY 878 comprises the segment south of Burnside Avenue in Inwood.
 The segment from Rockaway Turnpike to Burnside Avenue is maintained by the highway.
 The southern section of NY 878 has no connections to other state routes.

 History

 Predecessors and planning

 The portion of Rockaway Boulevard and Turnpike between NY 27 and the Atlantic Beach Bridge was originally designated as New York State Route 104 by 1931.
 However, this designation was removed by 1932.

 The expressway was first proposed in late 1945, to connect Brooklyn with southeastern Queens and the South Shore of Long Island, as well as to provide a link to Idlewild (now JFK) Airport.
 It was among several highways planned jointly between Robert Moses' Triborough Bridge and Tunnel Authority (TBTA), and the Port Authority of New York and New Jersey.
 By 1949, the Nassau Expressway was planned along with a replacement for the original Atlantic Beach Bridge.
 It was envisioned by Moses and Nassau County executive J. Russell Sprague as a vital link between Atlantic Beach, the Belt Parkway system, and the Bronx–Whitestone Bridge.
 A contract for preliminary engineering work was awarded that year.
 As originally proposed, the highway would have only extended from the interchange with Van Wyck Expressway and Belt Parkway to the Atlantic Beach Bridge.

 In the beginning, the Nassau Expressway was supposed to be a single highway, with the now-separate spurs to be connected by a highway running parallel to Rockaway Boulevard and Rockaway Turnpike.
-The connector highway would have passed through the wetlands of Idlewild and Hook Creek, then turned south through the small community of Meadowmere, Queens, located near Five Towns.
+The connector highway would have passed through the wetlands of Idlewild and Hook Creek (part of which would have been relocated to accommodate the highway), then turned south through the small community of Meadowmere, Queens, located near Five Towns.
 This route was favored as a replacement to Rockaway Boulevard/Turnpike, which was viewed as inadequate and congested.
 A map of the expressway was presented to the Nassau residents in 1951.
 Three years later, the state made the first land acquisitions for the Nassau segment of the expressway.